-The Global Health Group's Malaria Elimination Initiative is developing new strategies and partnerships for expanding work in two areas of research: operational research on malaria elimination through case studies, operational research to improve surveillance strategies for elimination, and research on the costs, benefits, and financing requirements and mechanisms for elimination and preventing reintroduction.
+The Global Health Group's Malaria Elimination Initiative is developing new strategies and partnerships for expanding work in two areas of research: documenting country success on malaria elimination through case studies and country briefings, operational research to improve surveillance strategies for elimination, and research on the costs, benefits, and financing requirements and mechanisms for elimination and preventing reintroduction.

 In 2012, the Global Health Group partnered with the WHO to launch a Joint Case Study Series on Malaria Elimination.
 The first four studies in the series were released on October 10, 2012 at the Challenges in Malaria Research conference in Basel, Switzerland.
 Six additional studies will be published in 2013.
 The Global Health Group has completed or has ongoing case study research in Bhutan, Malaysia, Namibia, the Philippines and Sri Lanka.
 The objective of this work is to build the evidence base to support intensification of malaria elimination as an important step in achieving international malaria targets.